-In the vanilla game, you are a soldier for either the Greenbelts (American), Graycollars (German), or the Deadpool approved Brownpants (Russian).
-In Running With Rifles, you are just as expendable as the AI, so don’t expect to last long going in guns blazing Rambo style.
-Unless you have a vest on, you can only take a couple of hits before you’re dead.
+The vanilla game surrounds an ever-growing and never-ending conflict between the Greenbelts (American), Graycollars (German), or the Deadpool approved Brownpants (Russian).
+In Running With Rifles, the player is just as expendable as the NPC, so don’t expect to last long going in guns blazing Rambo style.
+Unless there’s a vest handy, it will only take a couple of shots to hit the dirt.
 Run, hide and take cover often, but don’t try to play hero on this battlefield.

-You can either play in campaign mode, which spans multiple game modes on a variety of maps, or you can do a quick match and create your own scenarios.
+There is the campaign mode, which spans multiple game modes on a variety of maps, or there is the option of quick matches, where customized scenarios can be made.
 Want to take a tiny squadron and go head-to-head with an army?
-You can do it in a quick match!
+There’s a quick match for that.

 A perfect example of the aforementioned “nothing is as cut and dry as it seems” is the shooting mechanism.
 While this is a top-down shooter, the environment isn’t 2-dimensional.
-You can’t just hit an enemy by aiming your reticle over them.
-Weapon spread and obstacles, both natural and man-made, will almost always get in the way of the enemy you have your sights on.
+Hitting an enemy isn’t as simple as “aim the crosshair where you want to shoot.”
+Weapon spread and obstacles, both natural and man-made, will almost always get in the way of the enemy.

-Unlike a lot of shooters, the AI in Running With Rifles aren’t worthless cannon fodder.
-They aren’t top-notch AI by any means, but they are smart enough to heal fallen allies and provide cover fire while only sometimes getting caught behind an obstacle.
-This also can work against you, as enemies have enough knowledge to know how to take the tactical advantage.
-They have all the same abilities as you, even the ability to call in airstrikes or request reinforcements.
+Unlike many shooters, the NPC in Running With Rifles aren’t worthless cannon fodder.
+They aren’t top-notch NPC by any means, but they are smart enough to heal fallen allies and give cover fire while only sometimes getting caught behind an obstacle.
+This also applies to the enemy forces, creating a double-edged sword.
+They have all the same abilities as the player, even the ability to call in airstrikes or request reinforcements.

-The above situations make combat extremely engaging, as you never know what your enemy will do to take the upper hand.
+The above situations make combat extremely engaging, as the combat zone becomes a guessing game of the enemy’s next move.
 Although it can feel a little repetitive every now and again, those moments are few and far between.
-The maps are varied enough save you from repetition and most battles feel like a new experience.
+The maps are varied enough save from repetition and most battles feel like a new experience.

 Above all else, my favorite aspect of Running with Rifles are the mods that are available.
 From what I’ve seen, there are 52 mods in total on the Steam Workshop.
-While that isn’t much compared to some games, the quality of some of these mods is top notch.
+While that isn’t much compared to some games, the quality of some of these mods are top-notch.

 Of all the mods, my favorite has to be Running in the Fallout.
 I have a bit of a bias towards this mod because I’m a huge Fallout fan, but the mod allows you put yourself in the boots of one of the many factions in the Fallout universe.